MattHalloran/StartupFromScratch/k8s/README.md

 *   **Modularity and Reusability:** Helper templates in `_helpers.tpl` allow for common patterns (like label generation or name formatting) to be defined once and reused across multiple templates, reducing redundancy and ensuring consistency.
 *   **Resource Specialization:** Different Kubernetes resources have distinct schemas, purposes, and lifecycles.
 For example:
     *   `Deployments` are ideal for stateless applications that can be easily scaled and updated.
-    *   `StatefulSets` (like `postgresql-statefulset.yaml` and `redis-statefulset.yaml`) are essential for stateful applications requiring persistent storage and stable network identities (e.g., databases).
+    *   Stateful applications like PostgreSQL and Redis are managed by dedicated Kubernetes Operators (CrunchyData PGO for PostgreSQL, Spotahome Redis Operator for Redis).
+These operators utilize Custom Resource Definitions (`PostgresCluster`, `RedisFailover`) defined in `pgo-postgrescluster.yaml` and `spotahome-redis-failover.yaml` respectively.
+This approach encapsulates complex stateful set management, HA, and operational logic within the operators.
     *   The Vault Secrets Operator (VSO) utilizes its own Custom Resource Definitions (`VaultAuth`, `VaultConnection`, `VaultSecret`), which are naturally managed in separate files according to their specific schemas.
-*   **Configuration Abstraction:** The template files (`templates/`) define the *structure* and *logic* of your application's deployment, while `values.yaml` (and its environment-specific overrides like `values-dev.yaml` and `values-prod.yaml`) provide the *data* and *configuration parameters*.
+*   **Configuration Abstraction:** The template files (`templates/`) define the *structure* and *logic* of your application's deployment, including the Custom Resources for operators.
+The `values.yaml` (and its environment-specific overrides like `values-dev.yaml` and `values-prod.yaml`) provide the *data* and *configuration parameters* for these operators and other resources.
 This clear separation allows for deploying the same application with different settings (e.g., for dev, staging, prod) without modifying the core templates.
 *   **Targeted Testing:** Test definitions are logically separated:
     *   `templates/tests/` for Helm's built-in testing framework, allowing for tests that are templatized and run as part of the Helm lifecycle.
     *   `tests/` (at the chart root) for broader, potentially non-templated testing mechanisms like the `test-golden-files.sh` script.